Assets on multiple networks

 ✔ Transaction is successful

-Note: Coinbase does not have the ability to retrieve funds that are lost due to being sent or received using an incorrect network.
-You can find the hosting network for supported/tradable assets on the Coinbase Exchange.
+Note: You can find the hosting network for supported/tradable assets on the Coinbase Exchange.

 Send on another network